PrestonMui/prestonmui.github.io/cv.md

 **Fellowships, Honors, and Awards**

-UC Berkeley Clausen Center for International Business and Policy Graduate Research Fellowship (beginning Fall 2015)
+Graduate Research Fellow, UC-Berkeley Clausen Center for International Business and Policy (beginning Fall 2015)

 B.J.
 Phoenix Medal, Georgetown University (May 2013).
 *Awarded to the top undergraduate in economics*